andyvanee/understated-motif/README.md

 Borrowing patterns from <http://subtlepatterns.com>, I've made them semi-transparent and preview-able in the browser.

+Take it for a spin here: <http://andyvanee.github.io/understated-motif/>

 # Requirements

 To view the patterns, just open index.html.

-To rebuild with new ones, place your images at subtle-patterns/*/*.png and run `make`.
+To rebuild with new patterns, place your images at subtle-patterns/whatever/*.png and run `make`.
 Rebuilding requires imagemagick, optipng and mustache

     brew install imagemagick optipng
     gem install mustache

 ## License